linode/docs/docs/websites/ecommerce/install-magento-on-ubuntu-16-04.md

 Magento relies on [cron](/docs/tools-reference/tools/schedule-tasks-with-cron) to perform tasks like continuously reindexing your site and generating emails and newsletters.
 If you logged into your admin panel, you may have noticed an error message saying that cron jobs needed to be set.
 Fortunately, the cron jobs Magento uses for a base installation are very easy to configure.

 1. Open the crontab for your `magento` user.
-Peform this step as a user with `sudo` privileges:
+Perform this step as a user with `sudo` privileges:

         sudo crontab -u magento -e